IdanTzurdecker/EdgeCrdtReportTracker/README.md

 - only send necessary reports, which are changed reports (already done)
 - Brainstorming and research leads me to Merkle trees for verifying hash at root & Hub-and-Spoke Architecture

 ## Notes:
-- Does not Automaticly trigger sync : This demo has manual syncs but would add background timers for automatic
 - Nodes use in-memory storage
 - Sync Triggers are manual
-  - Makes it easier to demo scenarios.
-In production would add background sync timers
+  - Does not Automaticly trigger sync : This demo has manual syncs but would add background timers for automatic